Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-It is clear that any solution to the partially truncated equation given by \Propref{prop:SIVPtruncated} satisfies the hypothesis of \Propref{prop:ModSIVP}.
-The corresponding solution to \Propref{prop:ModSIVP} is therefore a solution to the \textit{original} singular initial value problem \Eqsref{eq:SIVP1} and \eqref{eq:SIVP2} of \Eqref{eq:EinsteinEuleroperatorred}.
+It is clear that any solution $\UCT=\USC+\WCT$ to the partially truncated equation given by \Propref{prop:SIVPtruncated} satisfies the hypothesis of \Propref{prop:ModSIVP}.
+The corresponding solution to \Propref{prop:ModSIVP} is therefore a solution to the \textit{original} singular initial value problem \Eqsref{eq:SIVP1} and \eqref{eq:SIVP2} of \eqref{eq:EinsteinEuleroperatorred}.
 We have therefore shown that the singular initial value problem of interest indeed has a solution (\textit{existence}).
-Notice, however, that it is in principle possible that there are further solutions to the original singular initial value problem which are not given by the modified singular initial value problem.
-Under suitable assumptions this possibility can be ruled out.
-However, we are not going to address this \textit{uniqueness} issue any further in this paper.
-In any case, notice that \Propref{prop:ModSIVP} does not yet imply \Theoremref{th:sub-criticalcoupledExistence}; see Steps~3 and 4 and \Sectionref{sec:constraints}.
-Also observe that \Propref{prop:ModSIVP} does not yield statement~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates} because \Propref{prop:ModSIVP} is concerned with the \textit{partially} truncated equations, \Eqref{eq:EinsteinEulerPartialTruncated}, as opposed to the \textit{fully} truncated equations which one gets by replacing the term $\FredGV{\WG}$ in \Eqref{eq:EinsteinEulerPartialTruncated} by $\FredGVOne{\WG}=\FredGVOneOne{\WG}+\FredGVOneTwo{\WG}$.
-It is interesting to observe that we are not able to prove an analogous version of \Propref{prop:ModSIVP} for the fully truncated equations; this becomes clear as we discuss the proof of \Propref{prop:ModSIVP} next.
+Note, however, that it is in principle possible that there are further solutions to the original singular initial value problem and hence uniqueness is not addressed by this.
+We are not going to address in this paper.
+In any case, note that \Propref{prop:ModSIVP} does not yet imply \Theoremref{th:sub-criticalcoupledExistence} since we have not yet imposed the constraints.
 In any case, observe that we have written the hypothesis of \Propref{prop:ModSIVP} in terms of a single scalar quantity $\epsilon$.
-The loss of generality obtained by this is insignificant and it also simplifies the statement of the proposition.
+The loss of generality implied by this is insignificant and it also simplifies the statement of the proposition.